waimea-takinredharding/300DTD-task-manager-website-project-level-3/docs/0-requirements.md

-## NAME OF IMPLICATION 2
+## Functionality

-Replace this text with a clear explanation of what the implication means.
+The functionality implications of a digital technology or digital outcome (e.g. a website) relate to how well it works for the end-user, in terms of meeting its intended purpose.

 ### Relevance to the System

-Replace this text with an explanation of why the implication is relevant to this particular project.
+Functionality is relevant to this particular project because if the website is not functional, then the most basic point of the project is not being fulfilled, and is therefore useless.

 ### Impact / Considerations